PhForty/CodenamesExtension/README.md

 # What does this thing do?

+> [!WARNING]
+> This project no longer works, because codesnames.game now only send color information to the spymaster.

 This is a firefox browser extension that displays the cardcolours for https://codenames.game.

 When Codenames is initialized or reloaded, information about the colours of cards is submitted in the background.